5 time Author and California Governor Candidate David Serpa - Blood Money Episode 298

 I will as much as we are aligned on a policy level.

-But my God, I want to see the Department of Defense and the Pentagon get treated by Doge the same way that Medicare and cancer research got treated.
+But my God, I want to see the Department of Defense and the Pentagon get treated by DOGE, the same way that Medicare and cancer research got treated.

 So, you know, look at the Department of Defense.

-And you're military.
+And you're military, you're military.

 That's the thing.

-It's not like you're talking like a peacenick and you're talking about peace.
+You've gone through it, it's not like you're talking like a peace, Nick, and you're talking about peace, you're talking about stopping these perpetual wars.

 I'm a violent dude.